aws/karpenter-provider-aws/website/content/en/docs/concepts/scheduling.md

 {{% alert title="Note" color="primary" %}}
 Karpenter cannot yet take into account ephemeral-storage requests while scheduling pods, we're purely requesting attributes of nodes and getting X amount of resources as a side effect.
-You may need to tweak schedulable resources to achieve desired fit.
+You may need to tweak schedulable resources like CPU or Memory to achieve desired fit, especially if Consolidation is enabled.

 Your NodeClass will also need to support automatically formatting and mounting NVME Instance Storage if available.
 {{% /alert %}}